Opuntia anahuacensis, Anahuac Pricklypear

 Griffiths, Bulletin of the Torrey Botanical Club 43(2): 92, 1916

 Holotype; Isotype; Painting (Smithsonian Institution); Painting.
+Painting of fruit.
 NOTE: the holotype specimen is remarkable because it contains two different cladode types.
 Only the cladode on the left conforms to the original description of this Opuntia and plants found near the type locality.
 Also, the cladode on the left agrees with the isotype specimen.
 Therefore, we accept the pad on the left as the correct holotype.
-The pad on the right is unidentified but may be O. magenta or O. gomei, more southerly species.
+The pad on the right is unidentified but may be O. gomei, a more southerly species.

 O. anahuacensis is different from O. stricta, but they are both beach Opuntias.